aprilsourz/React-Redux-TypeScript/README.md

 # React-Redux-TypeScript
-The purpose of this repository is to learn TypeScript and practice unit testing React/Redux code.
+The purpose of this repository is to learn TypeScript and to practice unit testing React/Redux code.

 ### Tech Used
 - TypeScript